 I made it through class and started diving on weekends with my husband and his buddies.
 At that point, I learned other, equally important lessons.

-Never go on a dive boat with a group of gung-ho hunters.
+Also, I learned to never go on a dive boat with a group of gung-ho hunters.
 There is nothing quite like swimming around a group of rocks to discover a spear gun pointed at your face.

 You can’t talk while underwater, but I developed mime skills with lightning speed.
 I made unmistakable signs to Ditch The Game Bag.